HuuTrucNguyen0508/Rendu_Projet_M1_Reseau/README.md

 ## Kubernetes: Install your prefered Kubernetes environment (MiniKube in my case)

-    - Start your Minikube: minikube start
+  - Start your Minikube:

+        minikube start

-    - Install the metrics addons to monitor: minikube addons enable metrics-server
+  - Install the metrics addons to monitor:

+        minikube addons enable metrics-server

-    - Create all of your deployment and server: kubectl apply -f <file-name.yaml>
+  - Create all of your deployment and server:

+        kubectl apply -f <file-name.yaml>

-    - Expose your nodeJS and frontend with minikube tunnel (will need to keep that terminal open)
+  - Expose your nodeJS and frontend:

+        minikube tunnel (will need to keep that terminal open)

-    - You will now be able to access frontend and nodejs with localhost:7654 and localhost:8080 (Every change will be recorded in the nodejs logs, accessible with kubectl logs <nodejs-pod-name>
+    - You will now be able to access frontend and nodejs with localhost:7654 and localhost:8080.
+Every change will be recorded in the nodejs logs, accessible with:

+          kubectl logs <nodejs-pod-name>

-    - use   kubectl get all   to get all info including the % usage of the nodejs and redis replica server
+    - to get all info including the % usage of the nodejs and redis replica server

+          kubectl get all

 ## Prometheus and Grafana:

     - Install and run a container of Prometheus and Grafana

     docker run --name prometheus -d -p 127.0.0.1:9090:9090 prom/prometheus ; docker run -d --name=grafana -p 3000:3000 grafana/grafana